 - Too much screen time, leaving children inundated by alarmist messaging

-- Lack of purpose or strong sense of identity rooted in reality
+- Lack of purpose or a strong sense of identity rooted in reality

-- Little or no sense of community in neighborhoods or larger surrounding areas to foster beneficial relationships
+- Little or no knowledge of the community in neighborhoods or larger surrounding areas to foster beneficial relationships

 - Lack of faith or hope due to no connection with a church or other community support group or program